jimmielin/cs205-spring-20-final/docs/index.md

 #### Performance Analysis: Memory-Intensive Case

+The memory-intensive case is based on a real scientific research problem of determining sources of particles detected during a flight campaign.

 The AWS-Batch data is available in the [AWS Batch-based parallelization section](#aws-batch-based-parallelization) and is not reproduced here for brevity.

 ...